narayanbs/Notes/X02-Coding/Docker.md

 If we are using a sql script
 $ docker exec -i mysql_local mysql -uroot -p < init.sql

-check if init.sql has initiated any changes into mysql.
+check if init.sql has initiated any changes into mysql
-$ docker exec -it mysql_local bash

 ```